-11 killed in blast at Turkey police checkpoint
+11 killed in bombing at Turkey police checkpoint

 The injured included 75 officers and three civilians, Anadolu reported.
 Four of the injured were in critical condition, Turkish Health Minister Recep Akdag told CNN Turk.

-There was no immediate claim of responsibility for the attack.
-The Sirnak governor's office told Anadolu they blame the PKK -- a militant Kurdish group that's labeled a terror group by many in the international community.
-It said a car bomb was detonated at the police checkpoint.
+The armed wing of the the PKK -- a militant Kurdish group that's labeled a terror group by many in the international community -- took credit Friday for the attack.

+In an online statement, it promised to give more details Saturday on what it called a "comprehensive action took place to kill dozens of policemen by our brave team in Cizre."

-"Turkey will never allow these terrorists to realize their dirty aims," President Recep Tayyip Erdogan said Friday in a statement.
+"Turkey will never allow these terrorists to realize their dirty aims," Erdogan said in a statement.
 "There is no question that our fight with terror will succeed."

+The PKK has clashed with Turkish police and military since a ceasefire ended in July 2015.

-The blast comes two days after Turkish tanks entered northern Syria to help Syrian rebels clear ISIS from a border town.
+The attack comes as the Turkish regime battles not only the PKK, but also the Sunni Islamist terror group ISIS.
+Earlier this week, Turkish tanks entered northern Syria to help Syrian rebels clear ISIS from a border town.

-Meanwhile, Turkish officials announced they have detained 40 people in central and southern Turkey suspected of being affiliated with ISIS, which the country blames for an attack against a Kurdish wedding party last Saturday, Anadolu reported.
+Turkish officials announced Thursday they have detained 40 people in central and southern Turkey suspected of being affiliated with ISIS, which the country blames for an attack against a Kurdish wedding party last Saturday, Anadolu reported.

 "Daesh should be completely cleansed from our borders, and we are ready to do that," Turkish Foreign Minister Mevlut Cavusoglu said Tuesday, using an Arabic acronym for ISIS.